-(at 121°C, according to ISO 4802-2 (2016) and current Ph.
+(at 121°C, according to ISO 4802-2 (2010) and current Ph.
 Eur.)

-In this method, new, undamaged containers (e.g. flasks, test tubes, vials, ampoules) are filled with water and heated for 60 min at 121 °C in an autoclave.
+Grain-titration methods are always carried out on crushed glass samples and the glass is tested as a material.
+With the surface test method, in contrast, the water resistance of the surface can be determined in its "as delivered" state.
+In this method, new, undamaged vessels (e.g. flasks, test tubes, vials, ampoules) are filled with water and heated for 60 min at 121 °C in an autoclave.
 The leaching solution is then analyzed by using flame atomic emission or adsorption spectrometry (flame spectrometry).
 This is a direct and precise method for quantifying the specific leached ions in the solution.
 Distinguished according to volume, the containers are classified according to the mean value of the concentration of the oxides.